This PDF is the current document as it appeared on Public Inspection on 12/21/2016 at 08:45 am.

 (ii) The first two hours of search.

-(3) When the total fee calculated under this section is $25.00 or less for any request, no fee will be charged.
+(5) If, after deducting free entitlements, the total fee calculated under this section is $25.00 or less, no fee will be charged.

 (d) Charges for other services.
 Although not required to provide special services, if OPIC chooses to do so as a matter of administrative discretion, the direct costs of providing the service will be charged.
 Examples of such services include certifying that records are true copies, providing multiple copies of the same document, or sending records by means other than first class mail.